spookypendo/trackerApp/README.md

 ===================Welcome to trackerApp git repository=============================

 The project was developed using Ionic framework.
-Development version was Ionic version 4.12.0, I do not anticipate issues with versions latter than this.
+Development version was Ionic version 4.12.0.
+There are serious build issues if versions don't match.
+For example I tried angular cli version 7 did not work with the new ionic 5 update.

 Setting up the environment
 --------------------------